LOCATION & CONTACT

 You can transfer from one program to another for $15, plus or minus the difference in the cost of the camp.
 Transfers may only be made within the same term and cannot be accepted with less than one week’s notice before the start date of the camp.

 A limited number of financial awards are available for students demonstrating financial need.
 Families who have never applied for an award must fill out an application and submit proof of income.
-Families who have previously submitted a 2016 proof of income need only submit the application.
+Families who have previously submitted a 2018 proof of income need only submit the application.
 Proof of income must be updated every year, and you must notify us if your income has changed.
-The Financial Aid deadline is May 15th.
+Priority may be given to first time students.
+The number of awards is based on available funds and may be limited.
+Awards do not cover the total cost of the class.
+Applications are processed on a first-come, first-serve basis until the deadline, June 1st, at which point no more applications will be accepted.

 Wait lists are maintained for full camps and workshops.
 You may call to request to be placed on the wait list, or you can add yourself online.
 There is no cost to be placed on a wait list.
 Waitlisted students will be notified in the order that they were added if a space becomes available.
 A student may not be waitlisted for a camp in the same week as a camp they are registered for.
 If a waitlist entry and a registration coincide, the waitlist entry will not be honored.